What is the molecular geometry around the carbon atom in phosgene... | Study Prep in Pearson+

 Identify the central atom in phosgene (COCl\_2), which is the carbon atom.

 Determine the number of regions of electron density (bonding and lone pairs) around the carbon atom.
-Carbon forms one double bond with oxygen and two single bonds with chlorine atoms, totaling three regions of electron density.
+Carbon forms a double bond with oxygen and single bonds with two chlorine atoms, totaling three regions of electron density.

-Recall that the molecular geometry depends on the arrangement of these electron density regions to minimize repulsion, according to VSEPR theory.
+Recall that three regions of electron density around a central atom correspond to a trigonal planar electron geometry according to VSEPR theory.

 Watch next